 The QR (Quick Response) type of barcode was created by the Japanese company DENSO in 1994.
 Initially, they were used during the production and shipping of cars but gradually gained traction worldwide for applications that included item identification and marketing.

 QR codes became widespread during the 2000s when camera phones became commonplace.
 Several years ago, iOS and Android platforms integrated the ability to scan QR codes into their default camera apps, paving the way for the QR use explosion.

-Among other uses, QR codes have become a popular mobile payment method.
-The increasing penetration of smartphones and high-speed internet promoted its massive adoption, especially in emerging markets like Africa and the Indian subcontinent.
+Among other uses, the increasing penetration of smartphones and high-speed internet has propelled the adoption of QR codes in mobile payments, especially in emerging markets like Africa and the Indian subcontinent.